marijavella/mri-tvtv/README.md

 ## Testing ##

 Note that this repo is optimized to give faster execution times rather than better data consistency.
 The code used in the paper optimizes the consistency resulting in longer running times.
-The only difference is that the tolerance in the conjugate gradient method is set to 10e-2 in this repo while to obtain the resutlts in the paper, we use 10e-5.
+The only difference is that the tolerance in the conjugate gradient method is set to 10e-2 in this repo while to obtain the results in the paper, we use 10e-5.
 This can be easily modified in line 78 in TVTV_Solver.py.

 ### Demo ###